Update: View more information on the Cicero website.

 The Cicero API will verify the address and append the district information to the address record.
 It’s important to note the address record is associated with the household in Salesforce.

-Once you have the Nonprofit Starter Pack installed, integrating the Cicero API is quite simple.
+Once you have the Nonprofit Success Pack installed, integrating the Cicero API is quite simple.

 - First, you’ll want to make sure you have a Cicero API account, which you can sign up for here.
 You’ll need the unique API key from your account.

-- To start using the Cicero API, navigate to the Nonprofit Starter Pack Settings page.
+- To start using the Cicero API, navigate to the Nonprofit Success Pack Settings page.

 - On the left side menu, under People, click the Addresses option.
 This will take you to the Address Settings page.